sanderlab/AlignmentViewer2.0/README.md

 2. **Use the graphics card ([WebGL](https://get.webgl.org/) with [PixiJS](https://www.pixijs.com/))**: In order to view the entire MSA in the same viewed windoow, we have also implemented the _MiniMap MSA Viewer_ using the [PixiJS](https://www.pixijs.com/) 2D WebGL framework.
 This viewer avoids having many DOM elements by representing the MSA as a series of tiled images (avoiding browser image size limits) which can be zoomed, scaled, interacted with, etc. using the [pixi-viewport](https://github.com/davidfig/pixi-viewport) project.

-## Other JavaScript Multiple Sequence Alignment Viewers
+## Other Web-based Multiple Sequence Alignment Viewers

 - Alignment Viewer ([webpage](https://alignmentviewer.org/), [github](https://github.com/sanderlab/alignmentviewer)): The predecessor to Alignment Viewer 2.0, this project and website provide a means to view MSAs, for viewing of MSAs as well as perform additional sequence analysis like viewing sequence space with a UMAP component.
 - MView